dotnet-presentations/eshop-app-workshop/labs/3-Add-Identity/README.md

     ![Browser developer tools in Edge showing the trace of network requests that occur when signing-in to the site](./img/browser-dev-tools-network-signin-flow.png)

-    You can read more about the authentication flow occuring here in the [Keycloak documentation](https://www.keycloak.org/docs/latest/securing_apps/#authorization-code).
+    You can read more about the authentication flow occurring here in the [Keycloak documentation](https://www.keycloak.org/docs/latest/securing_apps/#authorization-code).